syncfusion-content/wpf-docs/wpf/Button/Getting-Started.md

 ## Setting corner radius

-Corner Radius property allows users to easily customize the appearance of buttons to have rounded corners, the default value of corner radius value is 3.
+The `CornerRadius` property allows users to easily customize the appearance of buttons to have rounded corners.
+The default value of corner radius is 3.

 {% tabs %}